 If you’re not accepted, your application fee is kept and the process is over.
 If you are accepted, you let the promoter know whether you accept their invitation.
 You might be thinking, “Why would you decline a show you just paid money to apply to?”
 Good question.

 Most full-time artists on the show circuit apply to multiple shows, and often more than one falls on the same dates.
 If you only apply for one show and you’re not accepted, your weekend is left open with no show.
-It’s a mistake many artists make in the beginning of their careers, myself included.
+It’s a mistake many artists make at the beginning of their careers, myself included.

-Show season doesn’t run year round, especially in Florida, where it becomes too hot for outdoor shows after the middle of May.
-My show schedule goes from early October to mid May at the latest, and every week in there that I’m not booked at a show affects my ability to make money.
+Show season doesn’t run year-round, especially in Florida, where it becomes too hot for outdoor shows after the middle of May.
+My show schedule goes from early October to mid-May at the latest, and every week in there that I’m not booked at a show affects my ability to make money.

-For shows in the beginning of the upcoming year, I begin applying during the summer of the previous year.
+For shows at the beginning of the upcoming year, I begin applying during the summer of the previous year.
 Since not all shows can be applied to online, and because I use multiple avenues to apply, I keep a yearly calendar with art shows penciled in that I applied to.